lologarithm/netgen/README.md

 Any field without an order number will not be versioned.
 A struct can be converted to versioned by setting the field order to be the same as the current struct field order.

+If a struct has version tags all fields must be versioned.
+This is to prevent mistakes in field ordering.
+Use '-' to ignore a field.

 ### Example: ###
 From:
 ```